 - Prospective graduate students: I will start accepting students who wish to start their graduate programs in fall 2018.
-Graduate students may join the lab through the Entomology Department at UC Riverside.
+Graduate students may join the lab through the Entomology Department or Department of Evolution, Ecology and Organismal Biology at UC Riverside.
 If you are interested in joining the lab, please send me your curriculum vitae and a statement of your research interests.
 I encourage all students to apply to the NSF Graduate Fellowship.
 I am also interested in students wishing to pursue a fellowship from UC Mexus.
+I do not require prospectives to have a strongly quantitative background, only enthusiasm and willingness to learn.

 - Prospective postdocs: Prospective post docs should consider applying to the NSF's Biology post-doctoral fellowships, McDonnell Foundation's complex systems post-doctoral fellowship or the Smith Fellows in conservation research.